sem0ark/met_projects/CS100 PZ01/README.md

 ## Project description
-The project created as a course project-based learning task for CS100 Introduction to Programming course from Metropolitan University in Belgrade.
+The project created as a course project-based learning task. for CS100 Introduction to Programming course from Metropolitan University in Belgrade.
-The project was completed by a group of students:
-1. Phillip Kriegel
-2. Arkadii Semenov
-3. Nikola Radović
-4. Miljan Petrić
-5. Uroš Krstić

 The topic of the project: Create a monitoring system for air quality in the area of one city.

 ## Program destription